The Epic Story of the Dutch Tulip

 The area wasn’t totally impenetrable.
 You could find an occasional obscure passage that would allow you to pass for a month or three in summer, and there were sometimes areas of oases.
 Over time nature spread the tulip to a certain extent – to the north until it met harsh Siberia and to the south where it met the Himalayas, and perhaps skirted a bit into the nooks and crannies of Asia, making its way down to the Arabian sea.

 The tulip became venerated in the early Islamic period.
-In addition to being beautiful and elegant when it’s in full bloom its head appears to be bowed.
-It symbolised holiness and obedience.
+In addition to being beautiful and elegant when it’s in full bloom, its head appears to be bowed.
+It symbolized holiness and obedience.

 Constantinople was quite the glittering prize of bygone eras.
 A magnificent city, it was the capital of the Byzantine Empire until the Turks captured it in 1453.
 The city was in a state of decay, but by then the Turks had been stationary for 400 years and they must have liked the idea of a fixer-upper for they restored it magnificently and made it their capital.